Table of Contents Contents

 Preparing Your Finances For Maternity Leave

 Losing over half of your income while on maternity leave can be a big adjustment and a shock to your finances.
-Especially when you consider having a child comes with a lot of new expenses – diapers, clothing, toys, professional photography, car seat if you drive – just to name a few.
+Especially when you consider that having a child comes with a lot of new expenses – diapers, clothing, toys, professional photography, a car seat if you drive, just to name a few.

 Whether you’re having a baby with a partner or going it alone, try to work out a new monthly expenditure plan.